QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 ![associations](_images/associations.png)
 </div>

-After creating an association, in the **Property view** you can add a direction, set the multiplicity, transform it to a composition or aggregation, etc. rather easily.
+After creating an association, in the **Property view** you can add a direction, set the multiplicity, transform it into a composition or aggregation, etc. rather easily.

-Near the corners of a class, wait a bit while your mouse is on a class and a shortcut to create associations will pop:
+Wait a bit while your mouse is on top of a class, and a shortcut to create associations will pop up:

 <div class="text-center">